fedluc/HSMC/README.md

 ### Chemical potential in the NVT ensemble

 The table illustrates the results obtained by performing an NVT simulation with 256 particles, 524288 sweeps for equilibration and 16777216 for statistics.
 In the course of the simulation the chemical potential was computed via the Widom insertion method.
 For each value of the density, the chemical potential obtained with HSMC is compared to what has been obtained by [Adams](https://www.tandfonline.com/doi/abs/10.1080/00268977400102551).
-The last column reports the percentual of attempted insertions that were accepted, the very small acceptance ratio at the highest density signals that the widom method becomes inaquate for the calculation of the chemical potential
+The last column reports the percentual of attempted insertions that were accepted, the very small acceptance ratio at the highest density signals that the widom method becomes inaquate for the calculation of the chemical potential.

 | Density | Adams | HSMC | Accepted insertions (%) |
 |  :---:  | :---:  | :---:  | :---:  |